-In the early 1960's, then Col. Spurgeon Neel, commander of Lyster Army Hospital at Fort Rucker, Ala., recognized that an expanding Army aviation community would need specialized medical and physiological support to help close the gap between Army combat aviation needs and human capabilities, and to protect aviators from altitude, climate, noise, acceleration, impact, and other stressors.
+In the early 1960's, then Col. Spurgeon Neel, commander of Lyster Army Hospital at Fort Rucker, Ala., now Fort Novosel, recognized that an expanding Army aviation community would need specialized medical and physiological support to help close the gap between Army combat aviation needs and human capabilities, and to protect aviators from altitude, climate, noise, acceleration, impact, and other stressors.

 Therefore, on July 1, 1962, Neel and Maj.
-Gen. Earnest Esterbrook, then commander of the U.S. Army Aviation Center at Fort Rucker, established the U.S. Army Aeromedical Research Unit with a goal of providing direct aviation medical research support to all Army aviation and airborne activities, and to provide a central aeromedical research and reference library.
+Gen. Earnest Esterbrook, then commander of the U.S. Army Aviation Center at Fort Novosel, established the U.S. Army Aeromedical Research Unit with a goal of providing direct aviation medical research support to all Army aviation and airborne activities, and to provide a central aeromedical research and reference library.
 Technical evaluation of aircraft and personnel equipment, aeromedical in-flight observations, and field problems analysis reported by other aviation agencies were also part of the Unit's early research program.

 In 1969, as USAARU's involvement in air mobility research grew, the Army re-designated the unit as USAARL.